-This is typically known as preservative.
-It is carcinogen and is also a fungicide, bactericide, and germicide.
-It poses various health hazards and is present in most of the disinfectants and household cleansers.
+This is typically known as a preservative.
+It is a carcinogen and is also a fungicide, bactericide, and germicide.
+It poses various health hazards and is present in most of the disinfectants and household cleaners.

-It poses various health hazards and is present in most of the disinfectants and household cleansers.
+It poses various health hazards and is present in most of the disinfectants and household cleaners.

 This is a mixture of carbon and hydrogen.
 These are bioaccumulative and can be deadly.
 Organochlorines are endocrine disruptors and carcinogens.

 These are usually found in bleaches, de-greasers, and detergents.